ocaml-multicore/ocaml-tsan/README.md

 opam pin add ocaml-variants.5.1.0+tsan git+https://github.com/OlivierNicole/ocaml-tsan
 ```

-Then, to run your programs with ThreadSanitizer instrumentation, you need to pass three options to `ocamlopt`:
+Then, to run your programs with ThreadSanitizer instrumentation, you need to pass the `-tsan` options to `ocamlopt` to instrument the generated executables and libraries.
-- `-tsan` to enable the instrumentation pass
-- `-runtime-variant d` to link the executables with the debug runtime (the default runtime is not instrumented)
-- When linking, use `-cclib -fsanitize=thread` to instruct the linker to link with the ThreadSanitizer runtime.
-C stubs can be instrumented by passing `-fsanitize=thread` to GCC or clang.
+If you link against C files, those can be (optionally) instrumented to detect data races in them as well, by passing `-fsanitize=thread` to GCC or clang.

 If you use Dune, these settings can be grouped in a Dune profile by adding the following to your `dune-workspace`:
 ```
 (env
  (tsan
   (ocamlopt_flags (:standard -tsan))
-  (flags (:standard -runtime-variant d))
-  (link_flags (-cclib -fsanitize=thread))
   (c_flags -fsanitize=thread)))
 ```
-Then you only need to select this profile, e.g. `dune exec --profile tsan myexecutable.exe` or `dune runtest --profile tsan`.
+Then you only need to select this profile, e.g. `dune exec --profile tsan myexecutable.exe` or `dune runtest --profile tsan` (or set the profile in your `dune-workspace` file).

 Examples
 --------